AY2223S1-CS2103T-T13-1/tp/docs/UserGuide.md

 ## FAQ

 #### What if I forget the command format?
-- A list of commands will be displayed after the launch of the program.
-- You can also click on the help button to view the commands.
+- You can click on the help button to view the commands.

 #### Why can't I add a student?
 - Check the format of your add command.
 You can refer to the pop-up message or the help page for the command format.